stedmanrh/portfolio/_projects/2014/0929-the-collective/the-collective.md

 permalink: /:collection/:year/:month/:title.html

 #title: custom_title
-thumbnail: thumbnail.png
+thumbnail: thumbnail.jpg
 #colspan: 2
 subtitle: Bijou Film & Video Series
 date: 2014-09-29
-tags: print
+tags: print identity
-description: Three fliers for a series of film lectures organized by The Collective, a CalArts black arts organization.
+description: Identity and three fliers for a series of film lectures organized by The Collective, a CalArts black arts organization.
 The events featured a talented and diverse set of filmmakers in Kahlil Joseph, Abderrahmane Sissako, and Kwesi Wade Johnson.

 #links:
 #    -   title: Link_Header